VolvoGroup/dymoval/docs/source/getting_started_index/create_dataset.rst

 is that not all the logged signals are sampled with the same sampling period whereas a good dataset shall have all the signals sampled at the same rate.

-*Dymoval* provides a function for re-sampling dymoval :ref:`Signals<signal>`.
+*Dymoval* provides a function for re-sampling :ref:`Signals<signal>`.

 .. note::
-    If the signals in your log-data are sampled with the same sampling period, then you can import them directly in a pandas Dataframe with a specific structure without resorting to dymoval signals.
+    If the signals in your log-data are sampled with the same sampling period, then you can import them directly in a pandas DataFrame with a specific structure without resorting to dymoval signals.
     See :ref:`Dataset` for more details.

 Furthermore, when running experiments, data loggers are run continuously and for long time.